cesidio/hamlbars/README.md

 you to easily generate [Handlebars](http://handlebarsjs.com) templates using [Haml](http://www.haml-lang.com).

+# About this fork
+This fork only generates handlebars html from haml source files.
+It is intended to work in conjunction with [handlebar_assets](https://github.com/leshill/handlebars_assets) gem.

 # Installation

 Add the following line to your Gemfile (on Rails, inside the `:assets` group):